Ndumiso-coder/Diabetes_Progression_Prediction/README.md

 # Diabetes Progression Prediction using Supervised Learning : Multiple Linear Regression

-This repository contains a Jupyter Notebook that performs multiple linear regression on a dataset (`diabetes_dirty.csv`), csv dataset has been attached, to predict the progression of diabetes in patients based on various medical attributes.
+This repository contains a Jupyter Notebook that performs multiple linear regression on a dataset (`diabetes_dirty.csv`), csv file dataset has been attached, to predict the progression of diabetes in patients based on various medical attributes.

 ## Project Description